2018 Copa América Femenina

 The 2018 Copa América Femenina was the eighth edition of the CONMEBOL Copa América Femenina (also referred to as the Copa América Femenina), the quadrennial international football competition for women's national teams in South America affiliated with CONMEBOL.
 The tournament was played between 4 and 22 April 2018 in Chile.

 The tournament provided two direct qualifying places and a play-off place (against the fourth-placed team from CONCACAF) for the 2019 FIFA Women's World Cup in France, one direct qualifying place and a play-off place (against the second-placed team from CAF) for the 2020 Summer Olympic women's football tournament in Japan, and three (teams finishing third to fifth) for the 2019 Pan American Games women's football tournament in Lima, besides Peru who qualified automatically as hosts.

-Brazil defended successfully their title winning all their matches.
+Brazil successfully defended their title, winning all their matches.
 It was their seventh Copa América Femenina title.

 Host selection

-Chile were named hosts in April 2017.
+Chile had been named as hosts in April 2017.
 Dates were announced on 21 July 2017.